Busch's Fresh Food Market in Novi, Michigan

 Busch’s partnership with local schools helps highlight the Milk Drive while also providing them with a UDIM grant for chocolate milk, used by high school athletes for muscle recovery.

 During the milk drives, Mootilda, the dairy cow mascot from UDIM, makes regular appearances at Busch’s stores.
-Employees enjoy the event, dressing up as cows and displaying signs and balloons highlighting the event.
+Employees dress up as cows and display signs and balloons highlighting the event.

 Adrian Lewis, president and CEO of Forgotten Harvest, said milk and dairy donations are critical for Forgotten Harvest’s ability to provide a balanced, wholesome mix of food to neighbors experiencing food insecurity.